 It is being downloaded like gangbusters.

-You do not have to be connected to the internet in order to use it.
+You do not have to be connected to the Internet in order to use it.

-You are communicating, anybody in the world who downloads the app can post anything to it they want, and it is the bottom of the barrel.
+Anybody in the world who downloads the app can post anything to it they want, and it is the bottom of the barrel.

 It is the most depressing.